salemove/developer/_includes/overview.md

 # SaleMove public API.
-Welcome to SaleMove public API
+Welcome to SaleMove public API documentation!

 # API types

-SaleMove provides of APIs to be used in both the visitor's and the operator's browsers.
+SaleMove provides number of APIs to be used in both the visitors' and the operators' browsers.

 The visitor side API endpoints can be accessed directly through the visitor browser.
 The API includes both public REST endpoints and javascript API.
 The REST endpoints require the visitor session id to be sent along with the requests for authentication purposes.

-he operator side API includes a set of public REST endpoints that can be accessed by an operator who has been granted with manager privileges.
-In order to use the REST endpoints, the requests should include either the operator session token or the api token for authentication purposes.
+The operator side API includes a set of public REST endpoints that can be accessed by an operator who has been granted with manager privileges.
+In order to use the REST endpoints, the requests should include either the operator session token or the API token for authentication purposes.
 The API token can be received by contacting our support.

 # Current version

-The current api version is **v1**  and this must be explicitly set while sending a request ```Accept```  header.
+The current API version is **v1**  and this must be explicitly set while sending a request ```Accept```  header:

     Accept: application/vnd.salemove.v1+json